-Business Intelligence – traditionally focuses on using a consistent set of metrics to measure past performance and guide business planning.
-Business Intelligence consists of querying, reporting, OLAP (online analytical processing), and can answer questions including “what happened,” “how many,” and “how often.”
+Business intelligence traditionally focuses on using a consistent set of metrics to measure past performance and guide business planning.
+It consists of querying, reporting and OLAP (online analytical processing).

 Advanced Analytics vs BI

-Where Business Intelligence is focused on reporting and querying, Advanced Analytics is about optimizing, correlating, and predicting the next best action or the next most likely action.
+While business intelligence is focused on reporting and querying, advanced analytics is about optimizing, correlating, and predicting the next best action or the next most likely action.